Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ![](../2020-07-02-azuread-sspr-deployment-detection/sspraadauditlog.jpg)

 I can strongly recommended to delegate “write” permissions of passwords in AD to the certain scope of hybrid users which are planned to use SSPR.
-[Aaron Guilmette](https://www.undocumented-features.com/about/) has written a [PowerShell script to set this permissions](https://www.powershellgallery.com/packages/AADConnectPermissions/) on an organizational unit scope.
+[Aaron Guilmette](https://www.undocumented-features.com/about/) has written a [PowerShell script to set this permissions](https://www.powershellgallery.com/packages/AADConnectPermissions/) on scope of an organizational unit.

 _Note: There are reports in Microsoft (Support) forums where customers are running into issues in environments with implemented ATA and (domain-wide) configured SAM-R (for lateral movement).
 Check [this forum post](https://social.msdn.microsoft.com/Forums/SECURITY/en-US/6082daf5-2893-407b-b009-bc49464df984/aadsync-password-reset?forum=WindowsAzureAD) for further details._